-2. Cottonwood Ranch complex contains 3 tracts of land and is 4 miles long with the majority of the land located on the south side of the main channel of the Platte river; mostly grassland fuels; There are three burn units (labeled A-C) and is approximately 311 acres and can be divided into smaller areas (Figure-3).
+2. Cottonwood Ranch complex contains 3 tracts of land and is 4 miles long with the majority of the land located on the south side of the main channel of the Platte river; mostly grassland fuels; There are three burn units (labeled A-C) and is approximately 396 acres and can be divided into smaller areas (Figure-3).

 3. Units A and B are located south of the Platte River and are predominately lowland tall grass prairie heavily infested with tall wheatgrass.
-Grazing was not deferred on this unit during the 2012 grazing season.
+Grazing was not deferred on this unit during the 2014 grazing season.
 The primary firebreak is a 20-30 ft mowed line around the inside perimeter of both burn units.
-The secondary firebreak on the north is a drainage ditch that traverses the property along the north side of the both units, gravel road on the east and west sides, and black top on the south.
-There are manmade and natural wetland features on both units.
-Unit C is located directly east of Unit B. The tract is restored cropland that was broadcast seeded in the winter of 2011.
-Grazing/ haying on this unit was deferred during 2012.
+There are manmade and natural wetland features on Unit B. Unit C is located directly southeast of Unit B. The tract is hay meadow and restored cropland that was broadcast seeded in the winter of 2011.
+Grazing/ having on this unit was deferred during 2014.
 The primary firebreak around the perimeter of the unit is a 20-30ft mowed line.
-The secondary firebreak on the north is a hay meadow, a gravel road on the west, blacktop on the south, and a haved grassland to the east.
+The secondary firebreak on the north is a hay meadow, a gravel road on the west, blacktop on the south, and a hayed grassland to the east.